phvalguima/kafka-benchmark-operator/README.md

-# opensearch-benchmark-operator
+# kafka-benchmark-operator

-Connect your database to opensearch-benchmark and runs a workload.
+Connect your database to Openmessaging and runs a workload.

 *WARNING*: should not be executed against a production environment.

-More information, check our documentation: https://charmhub.io/opensearch-benchmark